Claude Inspector for MCP Apps: Test Claude Connectors Locally with sunpeak (April 2026)

 Further Reading

-- How to Build a Claude App - covers architecture and code patterns for Claude.
+- How to Build a Claude App - architecture and code patterns for Claude

-- Building One MCP App for ChatGPT and Claude - covers the cross-platform story.
+- Building One MCP App for ChatGPT and Claude - the cross-platform story

-- sunpeak documentation - has the quickstart and full API reference.
+- sunpeak documentation - quickstart and full API reference

 Frequently Asked Questions

-How do I test a Claude App locally?
+How do I test a Claude Connector locally?

-Scaffold a project with npx sunpeak new sunpeak-app, cd into it, and run pnpm dev.
-The local inspector starts at localhost:3000 with both Claude and ChatGPT hosts available.
+Run npx sunpeak new sunpeak-app, cd into the project, and run pnpm dev.
+The local inspector starts at localhost:3000 with Claude and ChatGPT hosts available.
 Select Claude from the Host dropdown in the sidebar to test your app in the Claude runtime.
-No Claude account is needed for local development.
+No Claude account, API keys, or AI credits are needed for local development.

 Does sunpeak support both Claude and ChatGPT?

-Yes. sunpeak includes first-class support for both Claude and ChatGPT.
-The Inspector component automatically registers both host shells.
-You can switch between them using the Host dropdown in the sidebar or by adding ?host=claude or ?host=chatgpt to the URL.
+Yes. sunpeak includes first-class support for both Claude and ChatGPT, plus VS Code, Goose, Postman, and other MCP App hosts.
+The Inspector component registers host shells for each runtime.
+Switch between them using the Host dropdown in the sidebar or by adding ?host=claude or ?host=chatgpt to the URL.

 What is the sunpeak Inspector?

-The sunpeak Inspector is a local development tool that replicates AI host runtimes (Claude, ChatGPT) on localhost.
+The sunpeak Inspector is a local development tool that replicates AI host runtimes (Claude, ChatGPT, and others) on localhost.
 It renders your MCP App resources in a realistic chat environment with simulated tool calls, display modes, theming, and device simulation.
-It replaces the previous ChatGPT-only Inspector component.
+It also doubles as the test runtime for automated Playwright E2E tests across hosts.

 What is the difference between the Claude and ChatGPT inspectors?